Understanding poverty, shaping the future of poverty

 at state and national levels

-A visiting scholar and visiting graduate student program
+Visiting scholar and visiting graduate student programs

 designed to expand the network of poverty researchers beyond the